Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 - Hosted WordPress (WordPress.com) – This one starts out free, but it's extremely limited just like the other free platforms.
 Not good if you want to make money blogging.

-- Self-Hosted WordPress (WordPress.org) – This one will require a small investment to get started, but there are no limitations on what you can do with a self-hosted WordPress blog.
+- Self-Hosted WordPress (WordPress.org) – This one requires you to host it yourself, but there are no limitations on what you can do with a self-hosted WordPress blog.
 It's completely yours to customize and monetize.
 This is the recommended option.

 Steps 4 & 5 of this tutorial will show you how to set up a self-hosted WordPress blog.
 If you want to go straight to Step 6: Make Money- Click Here.